 Surströmming (late Aug).
 In coastal areas of northern Sweden, particularly along the High Coast, parties are held at which people eat surströmming, a foul-smelling fermented Baltic herring which is something of an acquired taste – though a quintessentially Swedish experience.

 St Lucia’s Day (Dec 13).
 Led by a girl with a crown of candles, this is a procession of children who sing songs as they bring light into the darkest month.
-For many Swedes, this is a welcome highlight during the ever-shortening days of December and a chance to look forward to Christmas and the longer nights of January and onwards.
+For many Swedes, this is a welcome highlight during the ever-shortening days of December and a chance to look forward to Christmas.

 Everything you need to know before you set off.